ablasettikuhn/Portfolio/README.md

 <h2>Hypothesis</h2>
 <p>Hypothesis: IF the minutes left, seconds left and distance shot* have
-an effect on shot conversion, THEN there is a relationship between these conditionals and the and the efficiency rate.
+an effect on shot conversion, THEN there is a relationship between these conditionals and the efficiency rate.
 This is the alternative hypothesis (H1), while the null hypothesis (H0) states that there is no relationship between the variables. *these conditionals in the main hypothesis will be evaluated as H1, H2 and H3.</p>
 <p><br />